 Carpal tunnel syndrome causes disabling wrist, hand, and arm pain and numbness because of pressure put on the median nerve.
-If you have wrist pain, the highly skilled team at Northland Orthopedics & Sports Medicine in North Kansas City, Missouri, has considerable experience in diagnosing and treating carpal tunnel syndrome.
+If you have wrist pain, the highly skilled team at Northland Orthopedics & Sports Medicine in Kansas City, Missouri, has considerable experience in diagnosing and treating carpal tunnel syndrome.
 Call Northland Orthopedics & Sports Medicine today to find out how they can help you, or you can request an appointment online.

 Carpal tunnel syndrome is a painful wrist condition caused by nerve compression.

 The carpal tunnel is in the part of your wrist where it joins the hand and contains bones and connective tissues.
 The median nerve is a sizeable nerve that passes down your arm, through the carpal tunnel, and into your hand.

 If the ligament that passes through the carpal tunnel thickens, it can press on the median nerve, causing carpal tunnel syndrome.
 The pressure typically increases without treatment and can cause severe pain and loss of function over time.

 When it first starts, carpal tunnel syndrome usually causes an aching wrist.
 You might notice this more if you’ve been using your hand a lot.
 The aching gradually gets worse and spreads into your thumb and first two fingers of the affected hand.